D4dx-backend/ward-management/ward-management-system/COORDINATOR_MENU_REORGANIZATION.md

 ✅ **All Requested Pages Created:**
 - SIC Report page (combined pending/submitted reports)
-- Cluster Visit Details page (detailed cluster management)
+- House Visit Details page (detailed cluster management)

 The coordinator menu is now more streamlined and focused, with better organization and direct access to the most important functions.
-The new pages provide comprehensive functionality for managing coordinator reports and cluster visits.
+The new pages provide comprehensive functionality for managing coordinator reports and House Visits.